Neroli Neroli (Egypt)

 The Harvesting and Distillation Process

-The bitter orange tree is a resilient evergreen.
-At least three essential oils come from the bitter orange tree: Orange from the peel, Petitgrain from the twigs and leaves, and Neroli from the flower or blossom.
-Neroli blossoms are carefully handpicked in the spring.
-After harvesting, the flowers are soon after steam-distilled to ensure the highest quality and quantity of essential oil.
+The bitter orange tree is a resilient perennial.
+At least three essential oils can come from the bitter orange tree: orange from the peel, petitgrain from the twigs and leaves, and neroli from the flower or blossom.
+Neroli blossoms are carefully picked by hand in the spring, usually from March to April.
+With bitter orange blossoms being a major source of nectar for bees, our sourcing partner runs the only organic apiculture (beekeeping) project in all of Egypt.

 Comments

-Add to the conversation
+0 CommentsAdd to the conversation

 Please login to comment

-Was this article helpful?
+LoginWas this article helpful?